 Second, if you can be patient and want to maximize your long-term total cash, then we believe Collective is probably your best option.
 This is because Collective enables you to both generate immediate cash with an Exchange Loan and retain upside in the Exchange Fund which can be expected to appreciate over time.
 Whenever you choose to cash out of the fund, you redeem your LP interest and use the proceeds to pay off your loan, keeping whatever is left over.

 Third, if your primary goal is just to get some liquidity quickly and easily, then again, we think Collective might be the best fit for you.
 Unlike other platforms where you spend weeks negotiating with a broker or lender, at Collective you can initiate a transaction in about 5 minutes entirely online.

 We hope you found this article helpful.
 Feel free to contact us anytime at Collective Liquidity if you still have questions about how to optimize your stock options.
-We will be happy to help you chart a path to liquidity and devise a smart financial plan regardless of whether or not that includes one of our solutions.
+We will be happy to help you chart a path to liquidity regardless of whether or not that includes one of our solutions.
 At Collective, we are all about Freeing Your Wealth!

 To get an instant valuation of you unicorn options or shares, please click here.